NXPHoverGames/GitBook-AIM/Debugging-with-Foxglove.md

 ## FOXGLOVE DEBUGGING

 ### PREREQUISITES

+**NOTE: When working with hardware buggy, the debug topics must be added to the default_value of topic_whitelist in b3rb_robot/b3rb_bringup/launch/robot.launch.py as well, as shown in the steps below.
+Then build, source and run.
+The changes made on cranium must be done on NavQPlus and not the UBUNTU HOST MACHINE.**

 1. Camera Images: We can publish debug images from "b3rb_ros_line_follower/b3rb_ros_line_follower/b3rb_ros_edge_vectors.py".
 For publishing debug images from other ROS2 nodes, follow similar process.
     - Create a new publisher in the __init__ function as shown in the attached image.
 We need to create a new topic and in our case we have chosen "/debug_images/vector_image".
     - ![alt text](.gitbook/assets/AIM_2024/debug_foxglove_guide/GetImage.png)